xfp23/MicroOS/readme.md

 ## **1. Overview**

 `MicroOS` is a lightweight cooperative task scheduler designed for bare-metal embedded systems with limited resources.
-It provides a minimal yet flexible API to manage periodic tasks, task delays, and task control without the overhead of a full RTOS.
+It provides a minimal yet flexible API to manage periodic tasks, task delays, events, and task control without the overhead of a full RTOS.

 Key features:

 * Single-instance cooperative scheduler.
 * Static task table with user-defined IDs.
+* Event management system for asynchronous callbacks.
 * Tick-based timing system driven by a hardware timer interrupt.
 * Lightweight delay manager using a static task pool to avoid heap fragmentation.
 * Optional task sleeping mechanism.